How Professional QA Lead Set Goals For A Test Department?

 Adapt As Per Your Environment

 The approach that you follow for a startup (early-stage or growth stage) will be quite different from the approach you follow for a multinational company.
 It also depends on the team size and scale of the organization.
-Normally in a startup there is flat hierarchy, hence the number of approvals from different executives would be few in number.
+Normally in a startup, there is a flat hierarchy, hence the number of approvals from different executives would be few in number.
 The advantage with such an approach is that you can focus on core testing activities, rather than spending time on coordination related tasks.

 Talking about startup, let me inform you that LambdaTest offers a unique pricing plan for all startups offering a heavy discounted pricing.